 For the full story, go to shhsaccolade.com

 PANSORI PRINCESS

-FEATURE
+FEATURE ----

-Senior returns from a two-week program studying traditional music in South Korea
+Senior returns from a 2-week program studying traditional music in South Korea

 ANGELINA JEONG

 THE PANSORI LOOK

 Slicked back hair to

+emphasize calamity

 Cub Reporter

-emphasize calamity Traditional hanbok used for special occasions
+Traditional hanbok used for special occasions

 Hand fan that represents the personality of the sounder

-Image used with permission from Ellie Kim

-KEEPING THE TRA-DITION: Senior Ellie Kim performs at a Korean pansori competition Sept.
-19.
+IMAGE USED WITH PERMISSION FROM ELLIE KIM KEEPING THE TRA-DITION: Senior Ellie Kim performs at a pansori competition on Sept.
+19 2022.